Dram Shop Liability Defense Attorneys in Houston, TX

 Protect Your Business with Experienced Defense Counsel

-Dram shop claims threaten more than financial losses, they can damage your establishment’s reputation and jeopardize licensing.
+Dram shop claims threaten more than financial losses — they can damage your establishment’s reputation and jeopardize your liquor license.
 Fahl & Donaldson provides aggressive defense representation for Texas bars, restaurants, hotels, and other alcohol-serving businesses facing dram shop liability claims.
 Our attorneys combine extensive trial experience with deep knowledge of Texas alcoholic beverage laws to protect your interests.

 We understand the hospitality industry’s unique challenges and work closely with clients to develop comprehensive defense strategies.
 From challenging evidence of intoxication to asserting Safe Harbor protections, we fight to minimize your liability exposure and protect your business’s future.
 Contact our office today to discuss your dram shop defense needs.